-The Director of People (or the Diocesan Secretary when relevant) will:
+The Director of HR and Safeguarding (or the Diocesan Secretary when relevant) will:

-- acknowledge receipt of the stage two complaint and confirm when a response can be expected; - ☐ review all documentation and actions taken.
+- acknowledge receipt of the stage two complaint and confirm when a response can be expected; - review all documentation and actions taken.
 Discuss the situation with you and work to understand why resolution could not be reached.
 All conversations will be recorded in writing and shared with you for accuracy;

-- ☐ discuss with the Head of Safeguarding and the diocesan safeguarding team (where appropriate) and consider what an appropriate response and resolution might be, including the appointment of an independent investigator to review the complaint; - where necessary, take advice from the Diocesan Registrar and other legal and other professional advice such as may be required.
+- ☐ discuss with the Diocesan Safeguarding Adviser and the diocesan safeguarding team (where appropriate) and consider what an appropriate response and resolution might be, including the appointment of an independent investigator to review the complaint; - ☐ where necessary, take advice from the Diocesan Registrar and other legal and other professional advice such as may be required.